OUR EXHIBITS

 The Laurens County Museum is home to several interesting collections.
 Among them are three display collections and one research collections of Native American Artifacts.
 Additionally, the museum has 30 historic quilts and 118 glass paperweights in its collection.
 We have a sizable collection from Laurens Glass Works, a military collection, a Rococo Revival bedroom suite donated by Mr. Witherspoon’s family, and more.

-RESEARCH
+OUR RESEARCH

 Genealogy

-The Laurens County Museum is home to the Laurens County Genealogy Society meets regularly in our Magnolia Room.
+The Laurens County Museum is home to the Laurens County Genealogy Society that meets regularly in our Magnolia Room.
 See the site calendar for specific events and meetings.
 For more information, their website can be accessed by clicking here.

 Archaeological Research Lab